 O’Connor was by all accounts well care for at Chiswick, but over time he continued to deteriorate, and by 1855 he had largely lapsed into an unconscious state.
 However, his sister became alarmed at his physical condition and, overruling objections from O’Connor’s nephew Roger, had him moved to her house at 18 Albert-terrace, Notting Hill.

-Less than a fortnight later, Feargus O’Connor was dead.
+Less than a fortnight later, on 30 August 1855, Feargus O’Connor was dead.

 The inquest that followed was acrimonious.
 O’Connor’s sister asserted that he had been stupefied by drink while in Dr Tuke’s care; his nephew complained that the state of his uncle’s body suggested he had not been care for since his discharge from the asylum.
 Both allegations were disputed by medical men called as expert witnesses.

 The coroner, Thomas Wakley, diplomatically steered the jury to a verdict of natural death and no blame was attached to either party.
 In addition to his duties as coroner, Wakley was MP for the strongly radical borough of Finsbury and must have been well acquainted with O’Connor.

 It became clear that nothing remained of O’Connor’s money.
 What little there had been had gone on three years of medical care.
 Indeed, at the close of the inquest, Dr Tuke offered to advance the cost of his funeral “as a mark of respect”.
 A member of the jury added that he too would contribute a sovereign towards the cost (Reynolds’s Newspaper, 9 September 1855).